Papayapants/DanielPapikiants.github.io/README.md

 # DanielPapikiants.github.io
-This website is a simple introduction to the primary things that make me who I am
+This website is a simple introduction to the primary things that make me what I am